wiicode/cybersecurity-framework/checklists/layered-defense.md

 #### Policy Checklist (**choose your options**)

+- [ ] Default passwords are immediately changed.
 - [ ] Bring Your Own Device (BYOD) is restricted (see BYOD recommendations).
 - [ ] All devices purchased through existing vendor agreeements.
 - [ ] Device enrollment and provisioning program is used to provision new devices.